 4) “Uncontested” divorce which really is contested

-There is typically an intake process in which the lawyer gets the basic information so that he or she can properly represent you.
-The attorney typically drafts the documents and you sign them in front of him/her or another notary.
-These documents include a complaint, DR(6) financial statement, statement of children of the marriage, counseling statement, summons and automatic court order is generated by the RI judiciary e-filing system
+There is typically an intake process in which the Rhode Island divorce lawyer gets the basic information so that he or she can properly represent you.
+The Providence divorce attorney typically drafts the documents and the client sign them in front of him/her or another notary.
+These documents include a complaint, DR(6) financial statement, civil face sheet, statement of children of the marriage.
+The summons and automatic court order is generated by the RI judiciary e-filing system

 Contested or nominal track?